 Overall, regardless of your ability, it’ll be a great bit of fun outdoors, and I hope you’ll come and join us!

 Tell Us About You and How You Met The Not Forgotten

-I got to know more about The Not Forgotten, planned the trip with Rosie, and we were able to finish the 3 Peaks Challenge.
-Since then, I’ve helped Rosie to plan the more difficult walks with veterans in Morocco, Slovenia, Majorca, and the Falklands.
+As a result of The Three Peaks Challenge, I became more aware of The Not Forgotten and the inspiring work they do.
+Since then, I’ve helped Rosie to plan some difficult walks with veterans in Iceland, Morocco, Slovenia, Majorca, and the Falklands.

-Being a part of The Not Forgotten has definitely been good for me.
-I’ve enjoyed connecting with like-minded people and being a part of a great atmosphere, and I’m able to help amputees and guys with other obstacles to achieve their goals, which boosts my wellbeing.
+Being a part of The Not Forgotten has definitely been beneficial for me.
+I’ve enjoyed connecting with like-minded people and being a part of a great atmosphere.
+I’m able to help amputees, and service personnel with sometimes less obvious obstacles to achieve their goals, and it’s incredibly rewarding.